commercialhaskell/sig-service/README.md

         kubernetes     component=apiserver,provider=kubernetes   <none>             10.3.0.1    443/TCP

     Think of the service as a DNS entry with a load-balancer entry-point.
 Notice the service does not have a version number in it.
 The given SELECTOR (above) is used to decide where TCP connections are routed in the cluster dynamically.
-If we play our cards right, we won't have to re-deploy the service part of Consul & Vault ever again.
+We probably won't have to re-deploy or upgrade our service so long as the ports aren't changed.

-    Now create the replication controller (which will instantiate & supervise the required number of replicant pods.)
+    Now create the replication controller with the example [yaml file](file://kube/consul-vault-rc.yaml) This will instantiate & supervise the required number of replicant pods.

         kubectl create -f kube/consul-vault-rc.yaml

     List the replication controllers in your cluster.
-You'll see that the replication controller has a version number in it's name.
-This is so we can do rolling upgrades from one version to the next.
-[More on upgrades later.]

         kubectl get rc

         CONTROLLER           CONTAINER(S)   IMAGE(S)                SELECTOR                     REPLICAS
         consul-vault-0-0-1   consul         dysinger/consul-vault   app=consul-vault,ver=0.0.1   3
                              vault          dysinger/consul-vault

+    You'll see that the replication controller has a version number in it's name.
+This is so we can \`kubectl rolling-upgrade\` from one version to the next.
+As we are upgrading our service's selector will match all the pods in the cluster (old version & new).

     List the pods in your cluster.